Generalized Incremental Learning under Concept Drift across Evolving Data Streams: Experiments

+In our experiments, we employed three commonly used datasets for few-shot class incremental learning, i.e., CIFAR100 \cite{krizhevsky2009learning}, CUB200-2011 \cite{wah2011caltech}, and miniImageNet \cite{russakovsky2015imagenet}.

-\textbf{Source stream:} Following the FSCIL paradigm \cite{bai2020class,tao2020few}, we organize the training sets of CIFAR-100, miniImageNet, and CUB-200-2011 into base and incremental sessions to construct the source stream.
+\textbf{Source stream:} Following the FSCIL paradigm~\cite{bai2020class,tao2020few}, we separate the training sets of CIFAR-100, miniImageNet, and CUB200-2011 into base and incremental sessions to construct the source stream.
 Specifically, for CIFAR-100 and miniImageNet, the training data is initially partitioned into 60 base classes, with the remaining 40 classes divided into eight 5-way 5-shot few-shot classification tasks.
 As for CUB200, the 200 classes are divided into 100 base classes and 100 incremental classes.
 The new incremental classes are then structured into 10-way 5-shot incremental tasks.

-\textbf{Target stream:} To simulate various distributions, we generated three datasets, namely CIFAR100-C, CUB200-C, and miniImageNet-C, by introducing visual corruptions \cite{hendrycks2018benchmarking}.
+\textbf{Target stream:} To simulate various distributions, we synthesize three datasets CIFAR100-C, CUB200-C, and miniImageNet-C by introducing visual corruptions~\cite{hendrycks2018benchmarking}.
 Specifically, we added 15 types of corruption across four main categories (noise, blur, weather, and digital) with severity levels 5.
-For the drifting target stream, we randomly selected one type of corruption from the 15 available types for each incremental session, ensuring that the target stream exhibits a covariate shift compared to the source stream.
-Furthermore, this selection methodology guarantees the presence of distribution drift in the target stream with new sessions arriving.
+Then, we randomly selected one type of corruption from the 15 available types for each incremental session, ensuring that the target stream exhibits a covariate shift compared to the source stream.
+Furthermore, it introduces distribution drift in the target stream over time.